acleland/BustABobble/README.md

 https://github.com/acleland/BustABobble

 # Build Instructions
+* As a prerequisite, I suggest obtaining a copy of Android Studio.
-The project is organized as an Android Studio project.
-After downloading the source code to a directory of your choice, use Android Studio to import a new project from that directory.
-Use Android Studio tools to build BustABobble onto a connected Android device or an emulator.
+* Download the source code from GitHub to a directory of your choice,
+* Use Android Studio to import a project from that directory.
+* Building the project in Android Studio will require installing Android SDK Build-Tools 24.
+Android Studio should provide you a link for doing that.
+* Press the green Run button or use Run->'Run app' from the drop down menu.
+It will prompt you to select device you want to run on.
+You may use either a conncected Android device or an emulator.
+* The program runs at a very slow frame rate on emulators provided by Android Studio.
+I suggest connecting an Android device for best results.

 # Project Status and Documentation
 The game is currently far from complete.
 Here is a brief summary of its current status.